madhug-nadig/articles/_posts/2017-11-04-understanding-genetic-algorithms-and-python-implementation-machine-learning.md

 We keep performing steps 2 through 5 until we have reach the optimal composition of the members, at which point we emit the "chromosomes" (The values of the solution).

+In case of practical application, before we can create an initial population, first we would have to encode the problem, ie. find a way to represent the problem and the solution space as a sequence of characters.

 ## Solving using genetic algorithm:

+I will solve a problem using genetic algorithm to illustrate how the algorithm works.

 ## When should you use Genetic Algorithms?